Cangjians/libcangjie/data/README.table.rst

   the Japanese Kanji alphabet.
 * The seventh column is a boolean representing whether the character is part of the Japanese Hiragana alphabet.
-* The eigth column is a boolean representing whether the character is part of the Japanse Katakana alphabet.
+* The eighth column is a boolean representing whether the character is part of the Japanese Katakana alphabet.
 * The ninth column is a boolean representing whether the character is a punctuation mark.
 * The tenth column is a boolean representing whether the character is a